air-eat/quodlibet-discordrpc/readme.md

 ## faq:
 #### why does my player freeze whenever i choose a song?
-this is due to the player waiting for the album art to be uploaded to catbox.moe; if your internet is slow or if the album art is high res this can freeze it for a while
+this is due to the player waiting for the album art to be uploaded to [litterbox.catbox.moe](https://litterbox.catbox.moe/); if your internet is slow or if the album art is high res this can freeze it for a while

 todo: find some way of doing this in the background
 #### can you change the "Playing" to "Listening to"?